PhD Application Process

 7. Outline of your funding.
 There are no FAFSA loans, only Sallie Mae private student loans.

-8. Name two references, individuals worked with within a professional or educational context.
+8. Identify two referees, individuals worked with within a professional or educational context and ask them to send a reference for you to email@example.com

 Upon completion of the application, a skype or phone meeting will be scheduled with two Transart faculty and one from Plymouth University.
 This is an opportunity to discuss your proposal and ask questions.
 The proposal will then be reviewed by a commentator who may make proposal revision suggestions.

 Successful applicants will be invited to attend the next Transart residency in order to present their proposal, meet potential advisors in person or over Skype, other doctoral students, and at summer residencies participate in seminars and workshops.
 This is a chance to get to know Transart, the community and decide if Transart is right for you.
-If it is mutually agreed that it is a good fit a final interview is scheduled with the proposed supervisory team from Transart and Plymouth University who will then issue either an offer letter or a summer residency certificate.
+If it is mutually agreed that it is a good fit a final interview is scheduled with the proposed supervisory team from Transart and Plymouth University who will then issue either an offer letter or a summer residency certificate, subject to official acceptance by the supervisory team.
+Once you have accepted the offer letter and completed enrollment you will be registered on the program.